yiweiluo/GWStance/README.md

 	- **looking at mean will end up being function of how many D vs. R raters--be careful

-   - [ ] Round 1: 300 sentences annotated; 6 annotators per (need 60 annotators total)
+   - [x] Round 1: 300 sentences annotated; 6 annotators per (need 60 annotators total)
 	- [ ] create "gold" labels for subsample? filter Turkers based on X% accuracy?
         - [ ] within-annotator consistency
         - [ ] 4-5 rounds w/ same set of sanity questions per round
    - [ ] How to invite specific annotators?
-   - [ ] How to limit number of HITs per worker?
+   - [x] How to limit number of HITs per worker?
+   - [ ] Model distribution of each annotation item?
    - [ ] Analyze annotator's demographics--may have effect, especially on more ambiguous sentences
+	- [ ] Power analysis w/ party
+	- [ ] Power analysis w/ responses to Poll questions

 - Miscellaneous ideas: